roadsnail/Pi-ve/README.md

 # Pi-ve
-A Raspberry Pi Zero W controls a Hive Active Thermostat (SLTx) /Boiler Controller (SLR2) - A standalone Heating/Hot Water control solution (without the British Gas 'Cloud').
+A Raspberry Pi Zero W controls a Hive Active Thermostat (SLTx) /Boiler Controller (SLR2) - A standalone Central Heating (CH)/ Hot Water (HW) control solution (without the British Gas 'Cloud').

 Control your Central Heating/Hot Water boiler on your local network using Pi-ve controlled from:-